 The center-mounted stand is quite heavy but small, so it doesn't take up a lot of space on your table.
 Due to the relatively small size of the stand, the TV tends to wobble easily.

 Unfortunately, the Samsung QN90B QLED doesn't track the PQ EOTF properly, and most scenes appear significantly brighter than the content creator intended.
 There's also a very sharp cutoff at the TV's peak brightness, which causes bright white highlights to clip, so fine details are lost.
-It also behaves differently with different content, as content mastered at 4,000 cd/m² starts to roll off at lower peak brightness, as the TV's tone mapping kicks in earlier than with 1,000 and 600 cd/m² content.
+It also behaves differently with different content, as content mastered at 4,000 cd/m² starts to roll off at lower peak brightness, and the TV's tone mapping kicks in earlier than with 1,000 and 600 cd/m² content.

 There's some concern that some Samsung TVs detect when they're being calibrated or tested for a review and adjust the output to be more accurate.
 We measured the PQ EOTF with different window sizes and found that although it tracks the PQ EOTF accurately with more standard window sizes, it doesn't track accurately with real content.